Tips & Advice for First-Time Travel Nurses

 4. You won’t be the only traveler in your area.

 Many nurses worry about being lonely on the road.
 After all, it’s a big step to leave your friends and family at home and head out on the road by yourself.
 But you can relax knowing you won’t be the only traveler at your facility or in your area.
 There will be plenty of other people in the same situation who have the same excitement and fears about their assignment and are anxious to make new friends.
 Not sure where to start?
-Ask your recruiter for leads on other travelers in the area, or check out this blog post where we discuss how to build your social network, how to break the ice with your new coworkers, and a lot more.
+Ask your recruiter for leads on other travelers in the area, or check out our blog post where we discuss how to build your social network, how to break the ice with your new coworkers, and a lot more.

 5. You will be able to make a career out of travel nursing and stay working consistently.